mrandri19/mrandri19.github.io/_posts/2020-09-28-bayesian-linear-regression-with-conjugate-priors.md

 #### Update step definition

-Then, using the posterior hyperparameters formulas found on Wikipedia, let's implement the update function.
+Then, using the posterior hyperparameter update formulas, let's implement the update function.
 The update function takes a prior and our data, and return the posterior distribution.
-Notice how by using Julia's unicode support, we can have our code closely resembling the math
+Notice how by using Julia's unicode support, we can have our code closely resembling the math.

 {% raw %}
 \\[